marysaray/SourceControlVS/README.md

             - Connection strings
             - Other credentials
        - What server should we use for development?
-            - Our whole team needs a consistend development experience
+            - Our whole team needs a consistent development experience.
        - What server should we use for production?
        - Let the database take care of:
             * Sorting - ORDER BY